karlkfi/kpt-config-sync/README.md

 (ResourceQuota), etc. In addition, real world deployments often require multiple clusters in order to tolerate region failures, reduce network latencies for end users, or simply to scale beyond the current size limits of a Kubernetes cluster.
-Nolos makes it easier to manage large multi-tenant and multi-cluster deployments, by reducing the load on cluster operators and reducing the surface area to secure.
+Nomos makes it easier to manage large multi-tenant and multi-cluster deployments, by reducing the load on cluster operators and reducing the surface area to secure.

-At a high level, Nolos serves two separate functions:
+At a high level, Nomos serves two separate functions:

 *   **Policy distribution**: Distribute policy definitions from a centralized source of truth to all workload clusters.
-The extensible policy distribution mechanism allows Nolos to support a wide range of technologies implementing the source of truth for policies (e.g. YAML files in Git, Google Cloud IAM & admin, Active Directory, etc.)
+The extensible policy distribution mechanism allows Nomos to support a wide range of technologies implementing the source of truth for policies (e.g. YAML files in Git, Google Cloud IAM & admin, Active Directory, etc.)
 *   **Hierarchical policy enforcement**: Group together namespaces and associated policies into a hierarchy modelled after how departments and teams are organized.
-Nolos provides a set of controllers running on the workload clusters that consume hierarchical policies definitions and are responsible for enforcing them.
+Nomos provides a set of controllers running on the workload clusters that consume hierarchical policies definitions and are responsible for enforcing them.

-In this release, there are four main areas that Nolos helps manage:
+In this release, there are four main areas that Nomos helps manage:

 1.  **Namespaces**: With Nomos you have one set of namespaces that apply to all clusters.
-Nolos also introduces hierarchical namespace support giving you the ability to group namespaces together for common policies and to facilitate delegation.
-In Nolos, only leaf namespaces can contain non-policy resources, while the intermediate and root nodes provide policy attach points for policies such as RBAC, ResourceQuota, and more.
+Nomos also introduces hierarchical namespace support giving you the ability to group namespaces together for common policies and to facilitate delegation.
+In Nomos, only leaf namespaces can contain non-policy resources, while the intermediate and root nodes provide policy attach points for policies such as RBAC, ResourceQuota, and more.
-1.  **Hierarchical RBAC policies**: Nolos provides central management of RBAC policies and enables inheritance of namespace-level RBAC resources.
+1.  **Hierarchical RBAC policies**: Nomos provides central management of RBAC policies and enables inheritance of namespace-level RBAC resources.
 For example a Rolebinding from an ancestor is inherited by all descendent namespaces, removing duplication.
-1.  **Hierarchical ResourceQuota policies**: With Nolos one can manage quota centrally and set quota hierarchically.
+1.  **Hierarchical ResourceQuota policies**: With Nomos one can manage quota centrally and set quota hierarchically.
-1.  **Cluster-level policies:** In addition to namespace-level policies, Nolos allows you to centrally manage cluster-level policies such as ClusterRole/Rolebinding and PodSecurityPolicy.
+1.  **Cluster-level policies:** In addition to namespace-level policies, Nomos allows you to centrally manage cluster-level policies such as ClusterRole/Rolebinding and PodSecurityPolicy.

 This guide will take you through managing each of these resources.

-## Nolos Concepts {#nolos-concepts}
+## Nomos Concepts {#nomos-concepts}

 ### Glossary {#glossary}

 *   **Workload cluster:** A cluster where a user runs a pod.
-*   **Enrolled cluster:** A workload cluster running Nolos components.
+*   **Enrolled cluster:** A workload cluster running Nomos components.

 ### Namespaces {#namespaces}